adumont/ProMicro-Huskylens/README.md

 ![](doc/IMG_20210102_191126.jpg)

-- Input: Use the 4 buttons to interactively (and iteratively) teach the model (4 possible classes).
+- Input: Use the 4 buttons to interactively (and iteratively) train the model (4 possible classes).
 - Output: At any time, see what the Huskylens detects on one of the 4 leds.

 Example use case:

 Facecover detection

-You can for example teach the Huskylens if the user is wearing a face cover correctly:
+You can for example train the HuskyLens to know if the user is wearing a face cover properly:
 - Red: No face cover or very badly worn
 - Yellow: Face cover is incorrectly worn (under the nose for example)
 - Green: Face cover is correctly worn
 - White: Other case (nobody in front of camera for example)

-How to use: Teach with the 4 buttons.
+How to use: Train with the 4 buttons.
 If the detected class is wrong, press the corresponding button to correct the model.

 When you press a button, the model will learn a new frame for the class you have selected.